 The uniqueness of largest individual Rafflesia Arnoldii flower

-The uniqueness of the red giant individual Sumatran Rafflesia Arnoldii plant is seemingly to have NO stem, chlorophylls which completely sounds like a ridiculous science fiction, but these are the true facts on its appearance besides the different appearance compared to the tallest flowering organs the “Titan Arum” (Amorphophallus titanum).
+Most importantly, the uniqueness of the red giant individual Sumatran Rafflesia Arnoldii plant is seemingly to have NO stem, chlorophyll.
+Which completely sounds like a ridiculous science fiction, but these are the true facts on its appearance besides the different appearance compared to the tallest flowering organs the “Titan Arum” (Amorphophallus titanum).

-It is endemic to Sumatra rainforest & Borneo (Kalimantan) and became the National Flower of Indonesia.
-The biggest flower on earth, Rafflesia Arnoldii is scattered along the primary and secondary jungle in Sumatra.
+It is endemic to Sumatra rain forest & Borneo (Kalimantan) and became the National Flower of Indonesia.
+And moreover, the biggest flower on earth, Rafflesia Arnoldii plants grow along the primary and secondary jungle in Sumatra rain forest.

 Rafflesia Arnoldii plant is very rare and fairly hard to detect the location of the new buds in the jungle.
 But it is frequently found in Bukittinggi area, West Sumatra province and Kepahiang area, Bengkulu province as well as all around the Bukit Barisan (Sumatra range mountain).